 A larger number of gradient boosting iterations reduces training set errors.
 Raising the number of gradients boosting iterations too high increases overfitting.
-The monitoring of the error of prediction from a distinct validation data set can help in choosing the optimal value for the number of gradients boosting iterations.
+Monitoring the error of prediction from a distinct validation data set can help choose the optimal value for the number of gradients boosting iterations.

 Gradient Boosting Shrinkage

-Shrinkage is a gradient boosting regularization procedure that helps in the modification of the update rule, which is aided by a parameter known as the learning rate.
+Shrinkage is a gradient boosting regularization procedure that helps modify the update rule, which is aided by a parameter known as the learning rate.
 The use of learning rates below 0.1 produces improvements that are significant in the generalization of a model.

 The dramatic improvements can be witnessed in gradient boosting without shrinkage, where the learning rate parameter is equal to 1.
 The computational time will, however, be raised, which is more expensive during querying and training.
 This is because when the learning rate is low, the number of iterations required will rise.